hannanxo/reonic-take-home/frontend/README.md

 ## How mock data is generated

 Since the task didn't mention connecting the frontend with the task1 I used functional mockups and created the data randomly.
-But I utilized the **Number of Charge Points** & **Arrival Probability Multiplier** by utilizing their values as weights in data generation.
+But I utilized the **_Number of Charge Points_** & **_Arrival Probability Multiplier_** by utilizing their values as weights in data generation.
+The number of rows in the **_Chargepoint Summary_** depend on the charging point parameter.

+## Code Comments

+I have added some comments where I felt necessary to explain why I did or use a particular thing and for some components I have also added abstract level notes detailing what's happening in the code.

 ## Expanding the current code